Care after birth

 A typical length of stay is four nights.
 Some women requiring an emergency caesarean section may require an extra night.

 Rooming in allows mothers and babies to remain together.
 This helps you to build confidence in caring for your baby with the support of our midwives.
 Rooming in helps to establish successful breast feeding and promotes bonding between new babies and their parents.
+Your partner is welcome to stay and will enjoy an exceptional food and beverage menu (charges apply).

 There are no set visiting hours on our maternity unit.
 We ask that you talk to your family and friends to determine the best time for you to receive visitors.
 Please remember how tired you will be while you are in hospital, and that the arrival of your new baby can be an overwhelming experience.